 Five hundred years’ worth of occupation by the Moorish people left an indelible mark on Granada, yielding some of the most beautiful architecture and design work in Europe.
-Set on top of the three hills that make up the city, the Alhambra Palace is the architectural jewel in Granada’s crown.
+Set on top of the three hills that make up the city, the Alhambra Palace is the architectural jewel in Granada’s crown, and indeed, it is the must-see attraction in southern Spain.
 Never fought over, just used as a negotiating chip, the palace is completely intact; walking its gardens and inner courtyards or gazing up at the hand-carved ceilings transports you back to the time of the Arabian Nights.

 In the evening, head to the hills of the Albyzin neighborhood to catch traditional flamenco and great views of the Alhambra at night.
 The flamenco of Granada (many say all flamenco) belongs to the gypsies.
 It’s a dance and music of passion, a way to tell stories of true love, broken hearts and other deep feelings, and you can’t help but get caught up in the energy.
 Take time to see a show in one of the gypsies’ caves — originally comprised of modest homes of the marginalized members of society, this neighborhood is now a UNESCO World Heritage Site.
 Seeing flamenco so close and personal will get everyone’s heart pumping and feet tapping.